 The Board of Trustees is the governing body of The Care Leavers Association.
 It usually meets every two months, on a Saturday.
-The Board decides on the policies and priorities of the CLA and oversees the work of the staff.
-Ever since the foundation of the CLA, it has been a requirement that all Board members were in care as children (usually in foster care or residential care).
+The Board decides the policies and priorities of the CLA and oversees the work of the staff.
+Since the foundation of the CLA, it has been a requirement that all Board members were in care as children (usually in foster care or residential care).
 Board members are elected at our Annual General Meeting and serve a term of three years.

 Chair: Dr Jim Goddard